zeeshanabid94/ZoningToolkit/README.md

 - Zoning tool opens road panel when selected, but does not close when unselected

 ### Credits
-Special thanks to Chamëleon TBN, Algernon, PDXPeanut, Quboid
+Special thanks to Chamëleon TBN, Algernon, PDXPeanut, Quboid, PoliteCanadian